expo/expo/docs/pages/versions/unversioned/guides/using-firebase.md

 ## Recording events with Analytics

-In order to record analytics events, the Expo Analytics package needs to be installed.
+In order to record analytics events, the Expo Firebase Core and Analytics packages needs to be installed.

-`expo install expo-firebase-analytics`
+`expo install expo-firebase-core expo-firebase-analytics`

 It uses the native Firebase SDK when possible and a JavaScript based implementation on the standard Expo client.